DO CLIENTS EVER GET DISCOURAGED FROM PURSUING A PERSONAL INJURY CASE?

 What Makes Your Firm A Good Choice For Someone With A Personal Injury Case?

-I have been handling personal injury cases for over 30 years; probably several thousand personal injury cases during that time, and they have included almost every kind of personal injury case; motor vehicle accidents, truck accidents, motorcycle accidents, bicycle accidents, slip, trip and falls, dog bites or product liability cases in which a product is defective and injures someone.
+I have been handling personal injury cases for years; probably several thousand personal injury cases during that time, and they have included almost every kind of personal injury case; motor vehicle accidents, truck accidents, motorcycle accidents, bicycle accidents, slip, trip and falls, dog bites or product liability cases in which a product is defective and injures someone.

 The second reason is we give the client a plan of action.
 We tell them exactly what we have talked about so far, the anatomy of a personal injury case, the way their case will be handled, the direction it will likely go, their responsibility and ours.
 I am very big on putting a great deal of responsibility for the case on the client because it requires their cooperation with the doctors and their work and their life and they need to know how to handle that, as well as to complete our due diligence and the work necessary to convince the insurance company of the validity and the value of the claim.